dchaconoca/dchaconoca/README.md

 - 👋 Hi, I’m @dchaconoca Diana Chacón Ocariz.
 I'm from Venezuela.
-- 👀 I’m interested in Python, SQL, HTML, CSS, JavaScript
+- 👀 I’m interested in Daata Science, Python, SQL, HTML, CSS, JavaScript
-- 🌱 I’m currently learning Python, JavaScrript, back-end stuff and Data Science
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking for a job in IT, as developer and/or analyst
+- 💞️ I’m looking for a job in IT, as Data Science Trainee or as Software Developer
 - 📫 You can follow me at Twitter https://twitter.com/dchaconoca
 - 🗣 I speak spanish, french and technical english
 - :globe_with_meridians: This is my web site https://www.dchaconoca.com/